 1 | Vertical space

-The great thing about a command centre is that it really doesn’t need to take up a huge amount of space, and taking advantage of vertical space is especially useful if you’re short on floor-space.
+The great thing about a command centre is that it really doesn’t need to take up a huge amount of space.
+Taking advantage of vertical space is especially useful if you’re short on floor-space.
 Have a look around the main zones of your home (i.e. kitchen, living room, entryway) to see if there’s a corner of unused space that might be useful.
 For us, under the stairs was the perfect spot!

 By utilizing any available vertical space, you'll be able to store a calendar, memo board, weekly planners, decorative items, and even paperwork organisers.
 You can check out some great ideas for using vertical space on my Pinterest Family Organising Ideas board.

 In my own command centre (check out the detailed tour in this video) we use the back wall space to hide away all the important info that we need to refer to on a daily basis.
-The front section of our command centre [under the stairs] is used for decorative items and storage, so the whole piece ties in with the style and look of the rest of our home.
+The front section of our command centre [under the stairs] is used for decorative items and storage.

 2 | Paperwork Organiser